JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 ```

 If there are any IP addresses that have made over 10 000 requests in the last 60 minutes,
-following rule will be added to the Application Gateway:
+the following rule will be added to the Application Gateway:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/waf2.png" %}

-If situation chances and there are no IP addresses that have made over 10 000 requests in the last 60 minutes, the rule will be removed:
+If the situation chances and there are no IP addresses that have made over 10 000 requests in the last 60 minutes, the rule will be removed:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/rules1.png" %}

-Rule itself is simple, since it's just block specific IP addresses based on the query:
+Rule itself is simple, since it's just blocks specific IP addresses based on the query:

 {% include imageEmbed.html width="80%" height="80%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/rules3.png" %}

-In the above example, we've used requirements of our applications to design the rules
+In the above example, we've used the requirements of our application to design the rules
 in our Application Gateway and WAF.
-And this brings us to the next point:
+And this brings us to the next very impontant points:

-### I've deployed the Application Gateway.
-Is my job done now?
+## I've deployed the Application Gateway.<br/>Is my job done now?

-**No!** You need to plan ahead and make sure that you're prepared for the worst.
+**No!** You need to plan and make sure that you're prepared for the worst.
 Understand your requirements and your application so that you can design and implement
 the custom rules accordingly.

 ### Did you deploy **WAF V2**?

-Check that you're in WAF V2 Tier of the Application Gateway deployed:
+Check that you're in WAF V2 Tier of the Application Gateway:
 {% include imageEmbed.html width="20%" height="20%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/appgwtier.png" %}
 If you see `Standard V2` then you don't have WAF enabled.